-The Cat Returns is a film produced by Studio Ghibli and directed by Hiroyuki Morita.
+The Cat Returns is a film produced by Studio Ghibli.
 The film was released to Japanese theaters on July 20, 2002, and the English dub version was released in the United States on March 25, 2005.
 The Cat Returns was the recipient of an Excellence Prize at the 2002 Japan Media Arts Festival.

 The Cat Returns